-A component failure (e.g., motor burnout, gear tooth failure, bearing failure) shall be considered an accident only if damage to the load or another component occurs as a result of the failure.
+- A component failure (for example motor burnout, gear tooth failure, bearing failure) shall be considered an accident only if damage to the load or another component occurs as a result of the failure. - An accident involving a mobile crane that is configured for transit is considered an unplanned occurrence. - Paper signs, tie wraps, and other minor loose material or debris, such as gravel stuck to the bottom of a pallet that fall off during the lift, as long as there is no potential for injury or significant damage.